Albertzue/learning_language/english/from_books.md

 ## stymie `to prevent something from happening or someone from achieving a purpose`
 we are still stymied by a basic fact: software has to run on hardware

+## Syntactic sugar  `In computer science, syntactic sugar is syntax within a programming language that is designed to make things easier to read or to express`